adamtmorgan/dotfiles/README.md

 ## Scripts

-To make it easier to update configs, I wrote simple bash scripts to collect and disperse configs to their default locations.
-If you're sick and tired of manually moving configs every update, this should make it much easier.
+To speed up installs, I wrote a simple bash script to symlink configs to their default locations from the directory of this repo.
+This way you can manage dotfiles in a single space and changes will be updated automatically when updating.

-To copy the repo's configs to their default locations, run the following:
+To create symlinks for all configs in this repo, run the following:

 ```bash
 $ bash disperse.sh